emilyh006/moderated_mediator_analysis/README.md

 ### Acknowledgment
-Special thanks to Anthony N. Washburn for providing clear guidance on moderated mediation models in Washburn, A. N., Chapter 15: Moderated Mediation, available at [Ademos](https://ademos.people.uic.edu/Chapter15.html).
+Special thanks to Anthony N. Washburn for providing clear guidance on moderated mediation models in Chapter 15: Moderated Mediation, available at [Ademos](https://ademos.people.uic.edu/Chapter15.html).
 This project was developed as part of the Introductory Computational Social Science Course at Univeristy of California, San Diego.